dmcarth/Cue/README.md

 Images and other embeddable links are wrapped in [brackets].
 ```

-But the real power of Cue comes from the way it treats dialogue and scene description.
+The real power of Cue, however, comes from the way it treats dialogue and scene description.
 Both are treated as the same kind of thing: a cue.
 Dialogue is just a cue targeted at one person.
 Other cues can be targeted at other parts of the mise-en-scene.

 ```
 Jack: This is a line of dialogue.